temporalio/edu-errstrat-dotnet-code/exercises/rollback-with-saga/README.md

 In this part of the exercise, you will call the `Compensate` function that you defined in Part C.

 1. In the `PizzaWorkflow.cs` file, notice you have a `try/catch` block.
 You call your Activities in the `try` block.
-In the `catch` block, if an error occurs, we want to roll back on the Activities and call the compensating actions.
+In the `catch` block, if an error occurs, we want to roll back all of the Activities that have so far executed by calling the compensating actions.
 2. In the `catch` block of the `PizzaWorkflow`, call `await CompensateAsync()`.
 Now if `ValidateCreditCard` fails, first we roll back on `SendBill` by calling `RefundCustomer`.
 Next, we will roll back on `UpdateInventory` by calling `RevertInventory`.
 3. Save the file.